minhyeong-joe/coding-interview/README.md

     - Level-order: Each level from left to right

   **Methods:**
-  - insert(): Add new data into appropriate position.
+  - insert(): Add new data into appropriate position and rebalance.
-  - remove(): Remove data from the tree.
+  - remove(): Remove data from the tree and rebalance.
   - search(): Retrieve data with the given key.
   - inOrder(): Retrieve data in in-order traversal manner.
   - preOrder(): Retrieve data in pre-order traversal manner.